Peace movement: Germany

 Germany developed a strong pacifist movement in the late 19th century; it was suppressed during the Nazi era.
 After 1945 in East Germany it was controlled by the communist government.

 During the Cold War (1947–1989), the West German peace movement concentrated on the abolition of nuclear technology (particularly nuclear weapons) from West Germany and Europe.
 Most activists criticized both the United States and the Soviet Union.
 According to conservative critics, the movement had been infiltrated by Stasi agents.

 After 1989, the ideal of peace was espoused by Green parties across Europe.
 Peace sometimes played a significant role in policy-making; in 2002, the German Greens convinced Chancellor Gerhard Schröder to oppose German involvement in Iraq.
 The Greens controlled the German Foreign Ministry under Joschka Fischer (a Green, and Germany's most popular politician at the time), who sought to limit German involvement in the war on terror.
 He joined French President Jacques Chirac, whose opposition was decisive in the UN Security Council resolution to limit support for the 2003 invasion of Iraq.

+India

+The world's longest peaceful movement was the Bijolia movement, which continued for 44 years.

 Israel

 Israeli–Palestinian and Arab–Israeli conflicts have existed since the dawn of Zionism, particularly since the 1948 formation of the state of Israel and the 1967 Six-Day War.
 The mainstream peace movement in Israel is Peace Now (Shalom Akhshav), which tends to support the Labour Party or Meretz.
+After the Second intifada and Palestinian rejections of peace proposals, Tamar Hermann, director of the Guttman Center for Public Opinion and Policy Research at the Israel Democracy Institute said that Israelis began to lose faith in the feasibility of peace although Israelis support the idea of peace.